gcman105/xuhiri/README.md

-# xuhiri
+# hugo-starter-tailwind
-Xuhiri is a Hugo theme that uses tailwind css.
+This theme **hugo-starter-tailwind** is a Hugo theme that uses tailwind css.